devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/12-moving-directories.md

 `mv demo4 DEMO4`{{execute}}

-This will rename the demo4 as renaming
+This will rename the directory demo4 as  DEMO4

 `ls`{{execute}}